2021 Programme for From Small Beginnings...

 A virtual Canadian reflection bringing together scholars across Canada and spearheaded by Erika Dyck looking at addressing the legacies of eugenics within a Canadian context.

-17th June, 14th July and 13th August, Hosted virtually across Research Triangle
+17th June - Webinar 1 and 14th July - Webinar 2, Hosted virtually across Research Triangle

 A Southern reflection, looking at the legacies of eugenics within a Southern context, spearheaded by Edward Larson, Karin Zipf and Anna Krome-Lukens that will consist of three monthly webinars, hosted across the Research Triangle.